applitools/eyes.sdk.javascript1/packages/eyes-storybook/README.md

 ### `runAfter`

-An asynchronous function that will be evaluated after the story's screenshot is taken.
+An asynchronous function that is evaluated after the story's screenshot is taken.
 This is the place to perform any clean ups that could change the way the next story renders.

-For example, removing a background color that was left form a previouse component:
+For example, removing a background color that was left from a previouse component:

 ```js
 .add('background color', () => (